Sunday, November 29, 2015

 لا فضل لعربي على عجمي ، ولا لعجمي على عربي ، ولا لأبيض على أسود ، ولا لأسود على أبيض - : إلا بالتقوى

 There is no problem about this.
-But this does not mean that nasab (نسب - lineage/ancestry) and sharaf (شرف - honor/nobility) and hasab (حسب - status/rank) is irrelevant to a person stature in this world.
+But this does not mean that nasab (نسب - lineage/ancestry) and sharaf (شرف - honor/nobility) and hasab (حسب - status/rank/reputation/social standing) is irrelevant to a person stature in this world.
 Rather, the world universally acknowledges lineage as something to be acceptably proud of, if it is done within a reasonable amount.
 If it is taken to an extreme, then it becomes fakhar (فخر - [excessive] pride) and it becomes haram (حرام).
 But there is nothing wrong with taking some amount of happiness in nobility, and status confers this nobility upon people.
 So even in America, which is one of the places where lineage has almost completely been destroyed.
 (Because America by and large is a land of immigrants, even unlike Europe where lineage still carry some weight.)
 Even in America, if your last name happens to be Kennedy or Rockefeller, you're going to go places.
 And doors will open up for you.
 Whether you like it or not, this is the reality of the world that we live in, right?
 It doesn't matter if you are the most ignorant uneducated person, if your last name is...
 The point being that it doesn't matter, you know.
 This is the reality of the world we live in — that parents, grandparents, tribes, they do establish some type of respectability and president.
 And there is nothing wrong with accepting this, as long as it doesn't become a racism or a mark of pride.
 And what did we expect Allah AWJ to choose our Prophet PBUH EXCEPT the best lineage in the history of mankind; the best lineage in the history of mankind.
 And this goes back to the sharaf or the honor given to the Prophet PBUH.

 And that is why... (and this is a very controversial point that many Muslims balk at when they hear, but this is something that is very clear in the Sunni tradition at least)... that the tribe of the Prophet PBUH, Quraysh (قريش), has certain blessings.
 And the Ahl al-Bayt (أهل البيت - People of the House) have certain privileges.
 We believe this as Sunnis, even though we say the Shia have gone to an extreme, we as Sunnis, confer privilege on the Ahl al-Bayt.
 Is that not the case?
 Even though we say, "The Ahl al-Bayt will not enter Jannah if they are not righteous"—a person who is not righteous of the children of the Prophet PBUH, that's not going to cause them to enter Jannah — but in THIS world, do we not respect them more?
 Do we not prevent zakat (زكاة)?
 (Because zakat is not appropriate for them.
 We don't give them zakat because zakat is not given to... it's... 'demeaning' to give zakat to the Ahl al-Bayt of the Prophet PBUH, right?)
 And we have other ahkam (أحكام - rulings) as well.